antonw-88/GICSP/study-topics.md

 # ADDITIONAL MATERIAL
 This section is aimed at providing references to material related to ICS that is not vital for the exam preparation, but that I want to look into in the future.

 ## WIDERANGING ICS SECURITY RESOURCES
-Very good for a constant flow of contemporary resources/events.
-- [SANS ICS Webinars.](https://www.sans.org/webcasts) Click the "Focus Area" button and check "ICS Security".
-Industry leaders are presenting during these webinars.
 - [SANS ICS Podcasts, White Papers, Blogs, etc.](https://www.sans.org/security-resources)
 - [The Dragos blog](https://www.dragos.com/blog) - for example the ICS/OT Security year in review.
 - [Via scadahacker](https://scadahacker.com/library/), it is possible to find huge amounts of additional resources.